des4maisons/til/til.md

+* Raft keeps a log of previous messages and a list of peers in `peers.json`.
+If you are just messing around and your cluster ends up in a weird state (such as old IP addresses showing up in the logs), you could delete all of raft's data (and serf's data, if you happen to be running consul -- see /var/consul/{serf,raft})
 * You can't very well strace `service xyz restart` if it's controlled by upstart.
 Upstart uses events to trigger the running of applications, so your application won't be a fork / exceve of `service xyz restart`.